Narachara/Learny/myapp/chatverlauf.md

 The real reason is this:

-⭐ You DID NOT INCLUDE A TRAILING COMMA after update_card_name: update_card_name
+⭐ You DID NOT INCLUDE A TRAILING COMMA after update_card_metadata: update_card_metadata
 ])
 This is extremely important in Tauri’s generate_handler! macro.